microsoft/promptflow/docs/go-to-production/deploy-to-aml-code.md

 A deployment is a set of resources required for hosting the model that does the actual inferencing.
 To deploy a flow, you must have:

 - **Model files (or the name and version of a model that's already registered in your workspace).** In the example, we have a scikit-learn model that does regression.
-- **A scoring script, that is, code that executes the model on a given input request.
+- **A scoring script**, that is, code that executes the model on a given input request.
 The scoring script receives data submitted to a deployed web service and passes it to the model.
 The script then executes the model and returns its response to the client.
 The scoring script is specific to your model and must understand the data that the model expects as input and returns as output.
 In this example, we have a score.py file.
 An environment in which your model runs.
 The environment can be a Docker image with Conda dependencies or a Dockerfile.
 Settings to specify the instance type and scaling capacity.

 Following is a deployment definition example.

+::::{tab-set}

+:::{tab-item} Managed online deployment
+:sync: Managed online deployment

 ```yaml
 $schema: https://azuremlschemas.azureedge.net/latest/managedOnlineDeployment.schema.json